ayooshkathuria/pytorch-yolo-v3/README.md

 ## Requirements
 1. Python 3.5
 2. OpenCV
-3. PyTorch 0.3
+3. PyTorch 0.3 / 0.4

-Using PyTorch 0.4 breaks the detector on the master branch.
+Using PyTorch 0.4 raises a whole bunch of warnings due to backward-compatible PyTorch 0.3 code.

-For now, you can switch to the branch `pyt4` for running the detector with PyTorch 0.4.
+You can switch to the branch `pyt4` for running the detector with PyTorch 0.4-only code.